top of page

 A black and white photo of houses in the fens, fenlands, by peter corr.
 Photography.
 Photograph.
 Fens at Risk.
 RPS Contemporary

-With a third of the Fens currently below sea level, the area has a network of flood protection infrastructure that is nearing the end of its design life and will soon need significant investment.
-With the increasing effects of climate change, flood infrastructure is key in providing water resources and sustaining the environment.
+With a third of the Fens currently below sea level, the area depends on a network of flood protection infrastructure — drains, pumping stations, dykes, and flood plains — much of which is nearing the end of its design life and will soon require significant investment.
 Sea levels are predicted to rise by up to a metre by the end of the century.
-On this basis, without major sea defences, the sea could reach to the outskirts of Cambridge and Peterborough; flood much of East Norfolk; and drown large areas of coastal land in Suffolk and Essex.
-A further effect of climate change is increasingly heavy rainfall which overloads rivers, the potential for severe flooding is considerable in the region.
+On this basis, without major sea defences, the sea could reach to the outskirts of Cambridge and Peterborough, flood much of East Norfolk, and drown large areas of coastal land in Suffolk and Essex.
+The potential for severe flooding in the region is considerable.

 Fens photo photograph photography by peter corr road fens fenlands fenland ely cambridgeshire black and white landscape